 People We lift them to the Lord.

-Celebrant Let us give thanks to the I CelebrantPeopleLet us give thanks to the Lord our God.It is right to give him thanks and praise.
+Celebrant Let us give thanks to the Lord our God.
+People It is right to give him thanks and praise.
 Then, facing the Holy Table, the Celebrant proceeds It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.

-For by water and the Holy Spirit you have made us a new people in Jesus Christ our Lord, to show forth your glory in all the world.
+Because you sent your beloved Son to redeem us from sin and death, and to make us heirs in him of everlasting life; that when he shall come again in power and great triumph to judge the world, we may without shame or fear rejoice to behold his appearing.
 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name:

-Celebrant and People

-Sanctus

-Hymnal S-125